logzio/logz-docs/_source/user-guide/cloud-siem/siem-highlights.md

 ### Extended retention

 Cloud SIEM retains logs of any triggered security rules for 10 years!
-This timeframe will allow you to develop and implement processes and keep records for future reference.
+This timeframe will allow you to track developments over time and investigate